 The average true range (ATR) indicator appears in a pane of its own and indicates increasing or decreasing dynamism in a security’s price.

 You will find this study in the Technical Studies dialog box, and it has two parameters: the number of days used in the calculation (which you can manually enter or adjust via the slider bar) and the color.

 If you use the slider bar, you can witness how different day settings affect the resulting chart.

-Below is one interesting example of ATR with the SPY.
+Below is one interesting example of the Average True Range with SPY.
 The trendline in the ATR window had been declining for years.
-When the ATR finally pushed through the descending trendline (marked below with a vertical line), the market begin a severe downward move.
+When the ATR finally pushed through the descending trendline (marked below with a vertical line), the market began a severe downward move.

 To see what Slopers in the comments section have been saying about Average True Range, check out the archives located here.